izhengfan/izhengfan.github.io/_posts/2017-11-12-quaternion_conventions_en.md

 $$ {\bf R}=\begin{bmatrix} 1-2q_2^2-2q_3^2 & 2q_1q_2-2q_0q_3 & 2q_1q_3+2q_0q_2 \\ 2q_1q_2+2q_0q_3 & 1-2q_1^2-2q_3^2 & 2q_2q_3-2q_0q_1 \\ 2q_1q_3-2q_0q_2 & 2q_2q_3+2q_0q_1 & 1-2q_1^2-2q_2^2 \end{bmatrix} $$

 However, I recently noticed that in some literature the transformation from quaternion to rotation matrix is not the one above, but its transpose.
 This confused me.
 My confusion was cleared when I read a tutorial _Indirect Kalman Filter for 3D Attitude Estimation_ [\[2\]](http://mars.cs.umn.edu/tr/reports/Trawny05b.pdf)  by Stergios I. Roumeliotis etc. The truth is that there are two conventions for quaternions, _Hamilton_ and _JPL_.
 The key difference between the two conventions lies in the relation between the three imaginary bases.
-In Hamilton convention, $$ijk=-1$$, while JPL defines $$ijk = 1$$.
+In Hamilton convention, $ijk=-1$, while JPL defines $ijk = 1$.
 As consequences, the multiplication of quaternions and the transformation between quaternions and other rotation parameterizations differ with different quaternion conventions.

 The co-existence of two conventions for quaternions is still confusing for me.
 Quaternion is introduced by mathematician William Rowan Hamilton, so I guess Hamilton convention has been used from the beginning by him.
 Then where the hell is JPL convention from?
 According to the materials I read that use JPL (like the tutorial by Roumeliotis), it comes from the well-known NASA Jet Propulsion Laboratory (JPL), and the cited original document seems to be a tech report titled _Quaternions - Proposed Standard Conventions_, which, unfortunately, I failed to search and find.